giluis/transmitir/README.md

 # What's this?
 A small web page designed show a morse code message to a loved one.
+You can use it [here](https://giluis.github.io/transmitir)
 The message is hardcoded in [app.js](./app.js) in the global var `message`.

 # TODO
 - [ ] Have a `create` page that allows creating a message and sending the link to the transmission to a loved one